How Do Edibles Work?

 How long do edibles take to kick in?

 Well, that was fun!
-But getting back to business, let's take a look at some of the factors that affect how long it can take for cannabis edibles to take effect.
+But getting back to business, let's take a look at some of the factors that affect how long it can take for edibles to take effect.

 Type of cannabis edibles you're consuming

-Typically, cannabis edibles such as brownies, drinks, and gummies will take longer to take effect.
+Typically, edibles such as brownies, drinks, and gummies will take longer to take effect.
 And that's because they're having to travel through both the stomach and the liver.

 You can expect these types of edibles to take about 45 to 60 minutes to take effect.
 But for some, this period of time may be even longer.
 (More on that later.)